Administration

 Privileges for future tables for consumers

 Many of the algorithms create new table containing algorithm results.
 To immediately have access to such tables, without having to make special grants after each algorithm run, it is useful to grant privileges on future tables.
-The following sql statement does that.
+The following sql statements do that.

-GRANT ALL PRIVILEGES ON FUTURE TABLES IN SCHEMA <database_name>.<schema_name> TO ROLE <consumer_user_role>;
+GRANT SELECT ON FUTURE TABLES IN SCHEMA <database_name>.<schema_name> TO ROLE <consumer_user_role>;

 GRANT OWNERSHIP ON FUTURE TABLES IN SCHEMA <database_name>.<schema_name> TO ROLE <consumer_user_role>;